FayeLV/FayeLV/README.md

 ## SUMMARY

 Proficient in Java, Python, JavaScript, React, Node.js, AI, SQL, and Excel, with a focus on real estate data analysis.
-Gained practical experience through various academic projects, and able to keep up with technological trends while working well in a team environment.
+Gained practical experience through various projects, and able to keep up with technological trends while working well in a team environment.

 ## SKILLS